-The Company has no debt, other than \$11,431 owed to Mendel Ekstein at December 31, 2017, which is non-interest bearing.
-Its credit and interest rate risk is minimal.
+The Company has no debt, other than advances from Mendel Ekstein who is a major shareholder of the Company.
+Advances of \$27,300 (USD20,012) were outstanding at December 31, 2018.
+Advances of \$11,431 (USD9,112) were outstanding at December 31, 2017.
+The advances do not bear any interest and are due on demand.
+The Company's credit and interest rate risk is minimal.
 Accounts payable and accrued liabilities are short-term and non-interest-bearing.